HansITAcademy/unapproved-sum-lab/README.md

 Unapproved Sum Lab

-Publication package date: 1 October 2026
+Publication package date: 23 September 2026

 This repository contains the clean computational lab for The Unapproved Sum / Compiled Authority research.
 It was rebuilt from the publication study so the experiment can be reproduced from a fresh repository without carrying forward draft branches, reading notes, slide decks, or historical working files.